The Truth About Muhammad: Scholarly

 Scholars were almost unanimously critical towards the book.
-Deepika Bains and Aziza Ahmed of the Asian American Law Journal condemned Spencer for his failure to have an objective stance; for instance, he used the negatively connotated mujehedins and jihadists to refer to Muslims.
+Deepika Bains and Aziza Ahmed of the Asian American Law Journal condemned Spencer for his failure to have an objective stance; for instance, he used the negatively connoted mujehedins and jihadists to refer to Muslims.
 The reviewers also noted many statements by Spencer that were not founded on provable evidence but his personal opinion, such as claiming that investigations for a historic Muhammad would not get a significant audience in Islamic world.
 Bains and Ahmed wrote a pervasive theme of the book is all Muslims are "violent jihadists", and that he relied on his selective interpretation of the Quran and Islamic history.
 They concluded that, with all the book's lack of analysis and historical context, "The Truth About Muhammad accomplishes Spencer's goal of vilifying Muslims and misinforming readers about Islam ...
 However, Robert Spencer exercises his right to free speech free from responsibility, choosing instead to inspire hatred and encourage intolerance."

 Tariq Aziz, Muhammad Shahbaz Manj and Saima Shahbaz Manj, reviewing for Al-Qamar, wrote that Spencer relied too much on his subjective opinion in the book and "has produced a work that not only denigrates the Prophet Muhammad, he even denigrates Islam as a religion of peace, holiness, tolerance and kindness."
 University of Cape Town professor of religious studies Abdulkader Tayob argued that while the book presents itself as a biography of Muhammad, it however "intends to say something more specifically about Muslims".
 Tayob cited Spencer as having provided "a sophisticated example of a general trend: turning to the Prophet to create an impression of the Islamic threat."
 Author of interfaith dialogue Craig Considine cited the book as one of the many popular examples in the 21st century in which Muhammad has been misportrayed as a cruel figure, pedophile and one who discriminates against religious minorities like Jews and Christians.

 Joseph S. Spoerl of the Middle East Quarterly wrote a more positive review; he commented that the biography "deserves a wide audience" but opined that its title is sensationalistic and noted a number of chronological mistakes, such as dating the Expedition of Tabuk to 631.